lightlytics/gcp-deploymentmanager/init/walkthrough.md

 <walkthrough-enable-apis apis="deploymentmanager.googleapis.com"></walkthrough-enable-apis>

+Because you will be creating IAM resources, you need to have the necessary permissions for the service account being used by Deployment Manager.
 Make sure the default GCP service account has the necessary permissions to create resources in the project.

 ```sh